 The UCF researchers in the top 25 of scientists in their field based on a career of research are Abraham Pizam, Mohamed Abdel-Aty, Peter A. Hancock and Demetrios N. Christodoulides.

-The full list of 100 UCF researchers who ranked in the top 2% of their field based on citations over their career can be found here.
+The full list of more than 100 UCF researchers who ranked in the top 2% of their field based on citations over their career can be found here.

 Pizam is the founding dean of Rosen College of Hospitality Management and is a professor and Linda Chapin Eminent Scholar Chair in tourism management.
 He ranked No. 15 in the field of Sport, Leisure & Tourism out of more than 6,000 researchers.
 He is widely known in the field of Hospitality and Tourism Management.